yashvjhaveri/DataScience-AI-ML-Learnings/README.md

 # DataScienceLearnings
-his repository contains my journey and learnings in the field of Data Science, Artificial Intelligence (AI), and Machine Learning (ML).
+This repository contains my journey and learnings in the field of Data Science, Artificial Intelligence (AI), and Machine Learning (ML).
+It includes various notebooks, scripts, and resources that cover fundamental to advanced concepts.
+The goal of this repo is to consolidate all the knowledge I acquire through courses, projects, research papers, and practical implementations.
+Feel free to explore and contribute!